 It's unnecessary and complicated at almost every layer.
 At best I can congratulate someone for quickly and simply solving a problem on top of the shit that they are given.
 The only software that I like is one that I can easily understand and solves my problems.
 The amount of complexity I'm willing to tolerate is proportional to the size of the problem being solved.

-Unix: file descriptors and processes orchestrated with C. It's a beautiful
+file descriptors and processes orchestrated with C. It's a beautiful idea.
+This

-idea.
-This is not however what we interact with.
-The complexity was not
+is not however what we interact with.
+The complexity was not contained.
+Instead

-the complexity you must now know!
-The users - the one who just want to
+complexity you must now know!
+The users - the one who just want to see a

-complexity of creating a new one.
-When that happens all of this shit will
+the complexity of creating a new one.
+When that happens all of this shit will be

-be trashed.
-We can flush boost and glib and autoconf down the toilet and
+trashed.
+We can flush boost and glib and autoconf down the toilet and never